LilBank/restaurant-pos/README.md

 ### Manager Mode ###

-Manager has more functions than Employee
+Manager has more functions than Employee.

 ![capture10](https://user-images.githubusercontent.com/32285706/39966931-bf2a65d8-56dd-11e8-82cc-1a850606df27.JPG)